esoltys/g1-ollama/README.md

 The system prompt used in the application encourages the AI to:

-1. Structure responses with clear, numbered steps.
+1. Structure responses with clear steps, each starting with "### Step X: [Step Title]".
-2. Use at least 3 steps in reasoning before providing a final answer.
+2. Use at least 5 steps in reasoning BEFORE providing the final answer.
-3. Provide detailed explanations for each step.
+3. Provide detailed explanations for each step, exploring multiple angles and approaches.
-4. Explore alternative answers and consider potential errors.
+4. Continuously adjust reasoning based on intermediate results and reflections.
+5. Regularly evaluate progress, assigning quality scores to guide the approach.
+6. Backtrack and try different approaches if unsure or if the quality score is low.
+7. Show all work explicitly, using LaTeX for formal mathematical notation when applicable.
+8. Explore multiple solutions individually and compare approaches in reflections.
-5. Use at least 3 different methods to derive the answer.
+9. Use at least 5 different methods to derive the answer and consider alternative viewpoints.
+10. Perform detailed self-reflection every 3 steps, considering potential biases and alternative viewpoints.
-6. End with a "Final Answer" step containing a concise summary.
+11. End with a "### Final Answer:" step containing a concise summary of the conclusion.

+This strategy promotes thorough analysis, adaptability, and self-reflection throughout the reasoning process.

 The full prompt can be found in the `generate_response` function in `app.py`.